purduesigbots/BLRS-Wiki/software/control-algorithms/kalman-filter.md

 `K` is the Kalman Gain.
 `I` is the identity matrix, which consists of 1s in the diagonal of the matrix.

+## Designing the filter

+### Choosing State Variables

+- We for sure want the state that we're going to use elsewhere in the app, like `[x, y, theta]` for a robot's odometry
+- We then want each derivative for these variables until we get to a value we know will be constant.
+For instance, a robot that is limited to a constant acceleration would track the position, velocity, and acceleration for each dimension.

+### Design the State Transition Function

+This is often called `F`.
+We want to use kinematic equations from physics to show how the next state is affected by the previous state's values.

+In the example of a robot's odometry, we know that in each dimension, position is a factor of the following equation:

+$$x = x_{prev} + v * \Delta t + a * 0.5 * (\Delta t)^2$$

+And velocity is a factor of the following equation:

+$$v = v_{prev} + a * \Delta t$$

+We can use these equations, and the knowledge that acceleration is constant, to write the following transition matrix for one dimension:

+$$
+\begin{bmatrix}
+1 & \Delta t & 0.5 * (\Delta t)^2\\
+0 & 1        & \Delta t\\
+0 & 0        & 1
+\end{bmatrix}
+$$

+This matrix can be replicated across the diagonal for each dimension.

+### Design the Process Noise Matrix

+The Process Noise Matrix (`Q`) sets the variance for how much we think the model changes between steps.
+This should usually start out as a small value like `0.001` but will need to be tuned for the system once the filter is operational.

+If we assume that there is no covariance between dimensions, as is typically the case with examples like our odometry here, the Q matrix will contain a diagonal submatrix for each dimension like the following 2d example:

+$$
+Q = \begin{bmatrix}
+0     & 0.001 & 0     & 0 \\
+0.001 & 0.001 & 0     & 0 \\
+0     & 0     & 0     & 0.001 \\
+0     & 0     & 0.001 & 0.001
+\end{bmatrix}
+$$

+Adding a third dimension, like heading, would add another matrix of the shape

+$$
+\begin{bmatrix}
+0     & 0.001 \\
+0.001 & 0.001
+\end{bmatrix}
+$$

+To the bottom right corner of our previous matrix.

+### Design the Measurement Function

+The Measurement Function (`H`) is a matrix of size `m x n` where m is the number of state variables and n is the number of measurement variables.
+We use this function to convert a _state_ variable to a _measurement_ variable.
+This usually involves trigonometry to go from a state like heading to a measurement like a difference in encoder ticks between tracking wheels or a simple conversion of units from, for example, feet to meters.

+### Design the Measurement Noise Matrix

+The Measurement Noise Matrix (`R`) defines the variance in our measurements.
+This matrix will be of size `n x n` where n is the number of measurement variables.
+The matrix is of the form:

+$$
+R = \begin{bmatrix}
+\sigma_x^2        & \sigma_x \sigma_y \\
+\sigma_x \sigma_y & \sigma_y^2
+\end{bmatrix}
+$$

+If we have no covariance between measurements, which is often the case with our robotics measurements, the above matrix will be a diagonal matrix ($\sigma_x \sigma_y$ will be zero).

+### Set Initial Conditions

+The initial state (`x0`) and the inital covariance (`P`) are our expected position and confidence in that variable, respectively.
+For a VEX robot, this initial state would be the coordinates where the robot is placed on the starting square or other starting position.
+The initial covariance is a tunable valuable that says that we expect the robot to be within $+- \sqrt{variance}$ units away from the initial state more than half of the time.
+This confidence should not be zero, saying that we know _exactly_ where the robot, but placing the robot consistently for auton means that this value can be pretty small.

+For our example state of `[x, dx, y, dy]` we would have the following initial covariance:

+$$
+P = \begin{bmatrix}
+0.5 & 0 & 0   & 0 \\
+0   & 0 & 0   & 0 \\
+0   & 0 & 0.5 & 0 \\
+0   & 0 & 0   & 0
+\end{bmatrix}
+$$

+The above matrix says that we expect that the robot will always be still (velocity of zero) at start, and that the robot will typically be within $\sqrt{0.5}$ inches of the set starting coordinates.

 ## Discretization

 Reference Tyler's FRC book here